gggliuye/gggliuye.github.io/Philosophy/general/bio.md

 2. *A causeless fire*. we cannot do radical eliminative reductionism and decide what caused the fire, but that *doesn't mean that the fire wasn't actually caused by anything*.

 **CHAOS does not lead to free will.**

+<a name="l2.4"></a>
+## 2.4 Emergent Complexity

+Two simple phases:
+1. "scouts" in a population explore an environment, and broadcast the news.
+2. other individuals wander randomly in their environment with a simple rule, regrading their response to the broadcast.

+* **properties**: no blueprint, no blueprint maker; follow few simple rules; active feedback; following randomness, etc.
+* **Scouts + quality-dependent broadcasting + rich-get-richer recruiting**. e.g. traveling-salesman ants, bees, human brain, slime molds. swarm intelligence.

+Genes code the simple rules and some simple parameters.